MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 > The environment will be disabled when it's added to the new enterprise policy.

 ### Change the environment's encryption key with a new key version (preview)
 You can change the environment’s encryption key by creating a new key version.
 When you create a new key version, the new key version is automatically enabled.
-All the storage resources will detect the new key version and start applying it to encrypt your data.
+All the storage resources detect the new key version and start applying it to encrypt your data.

 When you modify the key or the key version, the protection of the root encryption key changes, but the data in the storage always remains encrypted with your key.
 There is no additional action required on your part to ensure that your data is protected.
 Rotating the key version doesn't impact performance.
 There is no downtime associated with rotating the key version.
 It can take 24 hours for all the resource providers to apply the new key version in the background.
-The previous key version must not be disabled as it is required for the service to use it for the re-encryption and for the support of database restoration.
+The previous key version must not be disabled as it's required for the service to use it for the re-encryption and for the support of database restoration.

-To rotate the encryption key by creating a new key version.
+To rotate the encryption key by creating a new key version, use the following steps.

 1. Go to the [Azure portal](https://ms.portal.azure.com/) > **Key Vaults** and locate the key vault where you want to create a new key version.
 1. Navigate to **Keys**.
-1. Click on the current enabled key.
+1. Select the current, enabled key.
-1. Click on **+ New Version**.
+1. Select **+ New Version**.
-1. Note that the Enabled setting is defaulted to **Yes** which means that the new key version will automatically enabled upon creation.
+1. Note that the **Enabled** setting defaults to **Yes**, which means that the new key version is automatically enabled upon creation.
-1. Click on the **Create** button.
+1. Select **Create**.

-You can also rotate the encryption key using the [Rotation policy](https://learn.microsoft.com/azure/key-vault/keys/how-to-configure-key-rotation#key-rotation-policy) by either configuring a rotation policy or rotate on demand  by invoking [Rotate now](https://learn.microsoft.com/azure/key-vault/keys/how-to-configure-key-rotation#rotation-on-demand).
+You can also rotate the encryption key using the [Rotation policy](/azure/key-vault/keys/how-to-configure-key-rotation#key-rotation-policy) by either configuring a rotation policy or rotate, on demand, by invoking [Rotate now](/azure/key-vault/keys/how-to-configure-key-rotation#rotation-on-demand).

 > [!IMPORTANT]
 > The new key version is automatically rotated in the background and there is no action required by the Power Platform admin.
-It is important that the previous key version must not be disabled/deleted for at least 28 days to support database restoration.
-Disabling/deleting the previous key version too early can take your environment offline.
+It is important that the previous key version must not be disabled or deleted for, at least, 28 days to support database restoration.
+Disabling or deleting the previous key version too early can take your environment offline.

 ### View the list of encrypted environments